parkjangwon/icu/README.md

     ```bash
     cd backend
     ```
 2. Create a `.env.development` file.
 You can copy `.env.production` as a template, but use your local development values.
 Fill it with your Supabase credentials.
+Make sure you use a Service Role key on the backend (required for the scheduler to bypass RLS securely on the server side).

     **`.env.development` example:**
     ```env
     NODE_ENV=development
     SERVER_PORT=3000
     SUPABASE_URL=https://<your-project-id>.supabase.co
-    SUPABASE_ANON_KEY=<your-supabase-anon-key>
+    SUPABASE_SERVICE_ROLE_KEY=<your-supabase-service-role-key>
     HEALTH_CHECK_TIMEOUT_MS=5000
     HEALTH_CHECK_INTERVAL_MS=60000
     ```